-Your content marketing strategy needs to factor this in..
-That means tailoring pages and copy to what those searching for relevant keywords are after.
+Your content marketing strategy needs to factor this in.
+That means tailoring pages and content to what those searching for relevant SaaS keywords are after.
 The first step in this process is to grasp the four principal types of search intent:

 Sometimes we head to Google to find some answers.
 We’re looking for information we don’t presently have.
 This may be a straightforward query like ‘What is VoIP?’.